bob-606/5.easa.fi/README.md

 ## 101. Which constructive feature has the purpose to reduce stearing forces?
-Which constructive feature has the purpose to reduce stearing forces?
 - Differential aileron deflection
 - ***Aerodynamic rudder balance***
 - T-tail